counterfactual/monorepo/README.md

 ### Multiple Apps

-One key feature of state channels we support is that multiple applications can be installed without any on-chain transactions, and multiple applications may run simultaneously.
+One key feature of the state channels we support is that multiple applications can be installed without any on-chain transactions, and multiple applications may run simultaneously.
 When users are done with an application (e.g., one player wins a chess game, or the expiry time on a financial option has passed), the app can be uninstalled and the state deposit assigned to it freed up to be assigned to other apps.

 An app that is installed but not uninstalled is called an active app.